 In your birth chart, the elements represent your fundamental qualities and temperament -- the "stuff" you are made of.
 The element of your Sun sign will certainly be a big part of who you are, but it's the whole chart -- the Moon, Ascendant and other planets -- that reveals your elemental emphasis.
-You can look up your own personal elements now with an Essential Birth Chart report.

 While all four elements come into play to some degree for each individual, often two are predominant, while the other two require more effort to express.

 For example, let's say an individual has an elemental emphasis in Earth and Air.
 This person might be very adept at taking care of pragmatic, material-world tasks (Earth) and have a gift for thinking logically and viewing situations objectively (Air).
 However, she might find it challenging to get in touch with and feel her emotions (Water) and could struggle with summoning the initiative and courage to take action (Fire).

 Because all four elements are necessary to live a balanced and fulfilling life, we are compelled to compensate for those elements we are naturally lacking in our birth chart.
 We often attract people into our lives who are strong in our weak elements, and vice versa.
 Of course, these partnerships work out best when, instead of relying on the other person to make up for what we're lacking, we learn to develop these qualities, inspired by the other person’s example.